The Importance of Human Capital Management for Your Organization

 Why Is Human Capital Management Important?

-Employees are the most valuable resource to a organization.
+Because employees are the most valuable resource to an organization.
 They determine how much an organization can grow, innovate, and reach its goals.
 By creating strategies to attract, retain, and develop employees, your organization will be at a significant competitive advantage.

 Human Capital Management Training Course

-In partnership with Berkeley Haas and taught by instructors from Acumen+, our free, online Human Capital Management Course leads you through the basics of developing a human capital strategy.
+At Philanthropy U, we recognize the importance of human capital management.
+So, in partnership with Berkeley Haas and taught by instructors from Acumen+, we developed a free, online Human Capital Management Course that leads you through the basics of developing a human capital strategy.
 You will learn how to strategically design your organization’s values and culture, recruit and hire the right people, adapt your organizational structure as you scale, and build effective teams.

 A holistic and strategic human capital management approach considers all elements of HR as one ecosystem.
 Each topic of our human capital management course is focused on a specific component of the ecosystem.

 It is critical that your organization’s values and culture are developed with purpose.
 Today, people both within and outside the organization have the inside scoop on company decisions, employee thoughts and feelings, salaries, and management styles.
 Employees have so many employment options at their fingertips with greater insight into the ways that different organizations operate, so leaders are now treating employees more like customers.

 Employees no longer only go to work for a paycheck.
 They are looking for purpose, relationships, impact, and personal growth.
 Managing all these expectations can be overwhelming, so finding a balance that works for your organization is key.

 The world is also more and more connected through technology, which means that employees oftentimes end up working longer hours with more flexibility in the structure of their day.
 By putting consideration into job design and management, leadership development, and work environment, the culture of the organization can adapt to this changing work environment.
 This ultimately leads to greater employee retention and engagement, which results in increased productivity.